 In addition, students may elect to take French or Mandarin in their second and third years of study.
+Please note that this is subject to availability of the module offering.
+Students are required to enquire with the Department before making a registration decision

-6.2 Promotion to a Higher Level and Pre-requisites / Rules of Progression

-Students are referred to this Department of Town and Regional Planning Handbook, in which the rules and regulations are outlined, as well as the DUT General Handbook for Students, at registration.
+6.2 Promotion to a Higher Level and Pre-requisites / Rules of Progression Students are referred to this Department of Town and Regional Planning Handbook, in which the rules and regulations are outlined, as well as the DUT General Handbook for Students, at registration.
 It is incumbent on the student to familiarise him or herself with the contents thereof.
 These rules and regulations as set out in the relevant documents and handbooks, are binding.